Portfolio / Human-Computer Interaction

 2023 Final Presentation: Carvify

-Final presentation for the 2023 intermediate course prompt: "Propose Honda's next unique strategy, different from Tesla and Volkswagen."
+Final presentation for the 2023 Global Strategy Leader Course intermediate course prompt: "Propose Honda's next unique strategy, different from Tesla and Volkswagen."
 I proposed a platform business for 3D-printed automobiles that uses Honda's engine technology.

 2023 Introductory Lecture image